 If you’re carrying a full load of passengers or towing a trailer or caravan, increase your tyre pressure in line with the vehicle manufacturer's recommendations.
 If your vehicle handbook doesn’t provide this information, a rule of thumb is to add 4 psi (28 kpa or 0.28 bar) to the recommended pressure.

 When you’re checking the pressure, check the condition and tread depth of your tyres.
 Bulges, lumps or cuts are all signs that your tyre may need replacing.
-Although 1.5mm is the legal minimum tread depth, less than 3mm reduces wet grip and makes it more dangerous for you to drive in wet conditions.
-For more information about checking your tyres, go to the Tyre Safety website.
+Although 1.5mm is the legal minimum tread depth, the grip of tyres in wet conditions reduces more rapidly once tread is below 3mm.

 In-vehicle tyre pressure monitoring systems are becoming more common in new cars.
 They monitor the amount of air in your tyres and alert you when the pressure falls below a certain level.
 Look out for this feature when you’re buying a car.